jisshub/react-readux/README.md

 3. we use _target.id_ to find which input field is changed. and then set the value to it.

-4. Use _onSubmit_ event on form element and to submit the form & set a function as reference to it.
+4. Use _onSubmit_ event on form element to submit the form & set a function as reference to it.

 **AddNinja.js**